MicrosoftDocs/winrt-related/winrt-related-src/schemas/mobilebroadbandschema/carriercontrolschema/element-signature.md

 ---
-Description: Defines an instance of the Signature element from the CarrierControlSignatureSchema.
+description: Defines an instance of the Signature element from the CarrierControlSignatureSchema.
 Search.Product: eADQiWindows 10XVcnh
 title: Signature
 ms.assetid: 58a2b918-192d-41ee-879c-b739b498bff0